 Finding the best cycling routes in Europe can be tricky.
 There are so many to choose from that it can be quite overwhelming.

-That’s why we’ve put together a list of what are, in our opinion, the best long distance European cycling routes.
+That’s why we’ve put together a list of what are, in our opinion, the best long distance cycling routes Europe has to offer.

-We hope it will help you narrow down where you might want to travel next on your bike.
-All the routes we’ve selected are
+We hope it will help you narrow down where you might want to travel next on your bike if you want to cycle across Europe.
+All the routes we’ve selected are:

 So read on and decide where your bike will take you next.